Check if you need a certificate to export food, drink and agricultural products, and what you'll need to do in a no-deal Brexit.

 Within the EU

-You need to create a commercial document for animal products which will be eaten by humans.
+You need to create a commercial document for animal products that will be eaten by humans.

 It should include: